heptarch/heptarch.github.io/projects.md

 At Bell Labs, Kelly made sure the theorists were in contact with the experimentalists by literally building their offices next to each other.
-People would talk, share problems, and create groups across disciplinary lines.
-Claude Elwood Shannon would ride his unicycle down the hallway to talk to John Tukey.
+People would talk, share problems, and create interest groups across disciplinary lines.
+Claude Elwood Shannon would ride his unicycle down the hallway to talk to Tukey, Bardeen or Richard Hamming.
+Magic would happen.
+But it wasn't just this atmosphere of cross-fertilizing expertise.
+More importantly, the research was ultimately grounded in the physical reality and ever-shifting operational requirements of the world's largest telecommunications enterprise.

 On the other end of the spectrum, we have Big Tech, epitomized by MAMAA (Meta, Amazon, Microsoft, Apple and Alphabet).